Insurer Standard Life to shed 69 IT jobs

-LONDON Nov 29 British insurer Standard Life is to cut 69 IT jobs and may outsource another 17 employees to telecommunications group BT in a cost-cutting drive, it said on Tuesday.
+LONDON Standard Life (SL.L) is to cut 69 IT jobs and may outsource another 17 employees to telecommunications group BT (BT.L) in a cost-cutting drive, it said on Tuesday.

 "The proposed changes will ensure greater synergies, greater capacity to serve our customers, and provide clarity of roles for our people," a Standard Life spokesperson said.